 In 2016 – 2017, IOM Georgia, under the pilot project on “Temporary Labour Migration to Poland and Estonia,” funded by the IOM Development Fund (IDF), has implemented a number of activities aimed at gradually building the capacity of the government of Georgia in the regulation and implementation of circular labor migration processes; in close cooperation with the Ministry of Labour, Health and Social Affairs (MoLHSA) of Georgia, IOM managed to create a temporary labor migration management model for the employment of Georgian migrant workers abroad, that has contributed to the design and implementation of the currently regulated labor schemes with different countries of destination of Georgian migrants.

-Under the EU funded project “Sustaining Border Management and Migration Governance in Georgia”, since November 2017 until present, IOM continues to support capacity building of the government of Georgia in the field of labour migration management, interstate cooperation and regular temporary employment of citizens of Georgia.
+Under the EU-funded project “Sustaining Border Management and Migration Governance in Georgia (SBMMG),” IOM Georgia continued to support capacity building of the government of Georgia in the field of labour migration management, interstate cooperation, and regular temporary employment of citizens of Georgia.